-Physical Injury Damages Not Taxable.
-The Internal Revenue Code (IRC), 26 USC §104(a)(2), excludes from gross income "compensation for personal injuries or sickness."
+IRC § 104(a)(2): An Overview.
+Internal Revenue Code, 26 USC §104(a)(2), excludes from gross income "compensation for personal injuries or sickness."
 The exclusion of an award "hinges on whether it actually compensates for personal injury or does something else."

-Emotional Distress and Other Damages May Be Taxable.
 Damages received for non-physical injury such as emotional distress, defamation and humiliation, although generally includable in gross income, are not subject to Federal employment taxes.

+Emotional Distress Damages.
 To be excluded from gross income, emotional distress damages must result from personal physical injuries or sickness, unless the amount is for reimbursement of actual medical expenses related to emotional distress that was not previously deducted under IRC § 213.
 See Emerson v.
 Comr., T.C.
 Memo 2003-82, and Witcher v.
 Comr., T.C.
 Memo 2002-292.